wave-blessed/Paragamer/english/25-interlude-3.md

 Subject: Hey Simon, it’s Julia

 Hey, sorry, haven’t been able to get online until now.
 This school is a dump and only just gave me access and this email address today.
 Don’t know if you sent anything, my other email got flooded with spam and don’t have time to sort through it right now.
 Reply to this one instead.
-I still don’t have a phone plan setup yet.​
+I still don’t have a phone plan setup yet.

-****​
+* * * *

 Parahuman, primary powers: eidetic reconstruction.
 Expressions: manifested energy constructs of pattern set, perfect visualization and design of pattern set.
 Enhanced use of pattern set.
 Eidetic reconstruction of mem-